-Chief Audit Executive Peppers recommends approval of the proposed Fiscal Year 2019 U. T. Systemwide Annual Audit Plan (Audit Plan).
-Development of the Audit Plan is based on risk assessments performed at each institution.
-Implementation of the Audit Plan will be coordinated with the institutional auditors.
+The Board approved the Fiscal Year 2019 University of Texas Systemwide Annual Audit Plan.
+Development of the Audit Plan was based on risk assessments performed at each institution, and implementation of the Audit Plan will be coordinated with the institutional auditors.
 The Audit Plan executive summary is set forth on the following pages.
 Additionally, the institutional annual audit plans were provided to the members of the Board of Regents prior to the meeting.